Her (2013 film): Legacy

 In an article from The Verge discussing the film a decade after its release, Sheon Han argued that Hers exploration of complex feelings surrounding AI contrasted from other films depicting AI and human relationships.
 A retrospective article from Wired similarly discussed its portrayal of AI–human relationships, with Kate Knibbs noting its more optimistic viewpoint of artificial general intelligence.
 Knibbs also claimed that in the advent of AI chatbots, the film "looks even more fantastical than when it debuted."
 Her has been referenced many times as an example of a voice assistant.

 In 2024, OpenAI released their newest iteration of ChatGPT, GPT-4o.
-GPT-4o offers five integrated voices, one of which is named Sky, which was quickly noted to be similar to Scarlett Johansson's voice, even though she had repeatedly rejected OpenAI's offer for using her audio likeness.
+GPT-4o offers five integrated voices, one of which is named Sky, which was quickly noted to be similar to Scarlett Johansson's voice, even though she had repeatedly rejected OpenAI's offer to use her audio likeness.
 During the promotional lead-up to the release of GPT-4o, CEO Sam Altman had tweeted the single word "Her".
 A few days after release, OpenAI removed the Sky voice.